Cart 0

 About

-The Detroit Writing Room opened in June 2019 as an inspirational space in the heart of Detroit for people to work, write and connect with a community of writers and creatives.
+The Detroit Writing Room opened in June 2019 as an inspirational space in the heart of Detroit for writers to connect, create and hone their craft.

-Since March 2020, our writing coaches have helped people across the country and world tell their stories.
+And thanks to Zoom, our professional writing coaches have helped people across the country and world tell their stories and get published.

-The coaches are award-winning journalists, New York Times bestselling authors, English professors and PR professionals.
-We have a literary agent on the team to help with query letters and navigating the publishing industry.
+The coaches include award-winning journalists, New York Times bestselling authors, a former poet laureate and PR professionals.
+We have a literary agent to help with query letters and navigating the publishing industry.
 If you’ve always wanted to write a picture book, our children’s book coach will get you started.
-Our social media coach can help grow your following to attract more readers or clients, and our career coach will polish your resume and cover letter so you can land your dream job.
-Check out all our coaches at detroitwritingroom.com/coaches.
+And our career coach will polish your resume and cover letter so you can land your dream job.
+Check out our Detroit coaches at detroitwritingroom.com/coaches.

 Our Origin